daddevv/TypingTowers/README.md

 - Renderers should implement `init`, `render`, and `destroy` methods.
 - The engine and game logic interact with the renderer only via this interface, enabling easy swapping or extension of render backends.
 - **Tests and mocks for the RenderManager interface are provided in `client/src/render/__tests__/RenderManager.test.ts`.** These verify that scenes and game logic call the correct rendering methods and make it easy to test new renderer implementations.

+## Render Backend Selection

+TypeDefense supports multiple rendering backends via the `RenderManager` abstraction.
+You can choose between Phaser (default) and a prototype Three.js renderer.

+- **Phaser:** Full-featured, production-ready renderer.
+- **Three.js:** Prototype implementation (`ThreeJsRenderManager.ts`) that renders mobs and player as colored spheres.
+Used to validate the render abstraction.

+To use the Three.js renderer, set the backend before loading the app:

+- **Build-time:** `VITE_RENDER_BACKEND=three npm run dev`
+- **Runtime:** In the browser console, set `window.RENDER_BACKEND = 'three'` before loading the app.

+See `client/src/render/ThreeJsRenderManager.ts` for details.